 Recommendations, guidelines, manuals, and “other appropriate papers” are approved by the IALA Council.
 The meaning of “other appropriate papers” is not defined but would include other low level documents

-There is no stated approval process for standards

-Council could approve standards if they fall within “other appropriate papers”

-The General Assembly could be convened by Council to should ordinarily approve standards at the next session.
+The General Assembly should ordinarily approve standards at the next session.

 Content of the IALA Strategic Vision 2014-2026